 The Acapulco soundtrack features music by Los Hooligans, La Banda Baston and Verónica Castro.
-This info article contains spoilers for the Mexico-themed Apple TV+ series.
-Peep Vague Visages’ Soundtracks of Television section for more music guides.
+This info article contains spoilers for Eduardo Cisneros, Jason Shuman and Austin Winsberg’s Apple TV+ series.
+Check out Vague Visages’ Soundtracks of Television section for more music guides.

 Acapulco stars Eugenio Derbez as a Mexican-American business mogul who reflects about his 80s business education at Las Colinas Resort.
 The storyline primarily follows a younger version of the character, portrayed by Enrique Arrizon, with composer Bo Boddie (Fresh Off the Boat) scoring each episode.
 Music supervisor Javier Nuño (Who Killed Sara?) energizes the narrative with a mixture of heavy metal, Mexican pop music and mainstream tracks from the early 80s.
 Here’s every featured song in Acapulco.